 Abraham married his half-sister, Sarah (Gen 11:29; 20:12).
 He later took Sarah's servant Hagar as a wife (Gen 16:1-3), but then divorced and sent her away after the birth of Isaac (Gen 21:14).
 After the death of Sarah Abraham apparently had at least two concubine wives, one named Keturah who bore him six sons (Gen 25:1-6).
 Abraham died at the age of 175 and was buried with his wife Sarah in the cave of Machpelah in Ephron by his sons Isaac and Ishmael (Gen 25:7-10).
 For more information on the great patriarch see my web article The Story of Abraham.

-In Paul's narrative approach to theology the story of Abraham is very important.
-Yet, the introduction of Abraham into the subject of justification seems strange.
-The redemptive use of dikaioō, as it occurs in the following chapters of this letter, clearly does not apply to Abraham.
+The majority of Bible versions translate the verb here as "justified," but such a translation with its normal association with the new birth and salvation is inappropriate as applied to Abraham.
 Scripture does not reveal any sins or transgressions for which he needed to be pardoned, but in fact describes him as a righteous man who lived by God's commandments (Gen 26:5).
 Alternative translations that convey affirmation of Abraham's status include "considered righteous" (CJB), "had God's approval" (GW, NOG), "had made him acceptable" (NLT), and "reckoned to be in the right" (NTE).
 Santala suggests that Paul employs Hillel's second hermeneutic rule, gezerah shavah ("similar laws, similar verdicts), an argument from analogy, to lay the foundation for his argument in the next chapter (140).
-In other words the redemptive justification of chapter five begins by first establishing the apologetic justification of Abraham.

 by: Grk. ek, prep. used to denote derivation or separation from something with which there has been a close association, lit. "out of, from within" (Thayer).
 The preposition is used here to indicate a source. works: pl. of Grk. ergon generally means a deed, action or accomplishment with these applications: (a) in contrast to rest; (b) as a practical proof of something; (c) of the deeds of God and Yeshua, specifically miracles; or (d) the deeds of men, exhibiting a consistent moral character.
 Paul uses the term here to refer to legalistic observances of Torah as advocated by the Pharisees.
 See comment on 3:20.
-Abraham was not justified by legalistic works as understood by the Pharisees, since that system did not even exist in the time of Abraham.
+Abraham was not considered righteous by legalistic works as understood by the Pharisees, since that system did not even exist in the time of Abraham.

-None of the Biblical saints had the temerity to boast before God of their righteousness, notwithstanding David's claim in Psalm 18:20 (Heb. tsedekh there may be understood as "acting justly."
+None of the Bible heroes had the temerity to boast before God of their righteousness, notwithstanding David's claim in Psalm 18:20 (Heb. tsedekh there may be understood as "acting justly."
 It is not a claim to moral superiority).
 Paul may have been alluding to the statement in Jeremiah:

 "Thus says ADONAI: 'Let not the wise boast in his wisdom nor the mighty boast in his might nor the rich glory in his riches.
 23 But let one who boasts boast in this: that he understands and knows Me.
 For I am ADONAI who exercises lovingkindness, justice and righteousness on earth.
 For in these things I delight.'
 It is a declaration of ADONAI."
 (Jer 9:22-23 TLV)

-to him as righteousness: Grk. dikaiosunē, a state that is in accord with standards for acceptable or anticipated behavior, uprightness, righteousness, justice.
+righteousness: Grk. dikaiosunē, a state that is in accord with standards for acceptable or anticipated behavior, uprightness, righteousness, justice.
 The Hebrew concept of tzedakah, "righteousness" refers to right or ethical character and behavior.
 It is based on the character of God and His revealed standards.
 In the Tanakh tzedakah also carries the sense of salvation (deliverance) and judgment (justice).
 Righteousness primarily has human relationships as its focus and therefore righteousness strengthens the community.
 Paul's quotation of Genesis 15:6, is used to argue that Abraham's righteousness was not based on legalistic observance of Pharisee traditions.

 "The standard Christian interpretation of this verse understands the root chashav to refer to God's "favor," according to which He gives His gift of righteousness to someone (Abraham) who does not deserve it.
 God thus "imputes" righteousness to Abraham without Abraham having "earned" righteousness by "works" of his own doing.
 The theological "imputations" given to the verse, however, have often gone far beyond proper textual and linguistic bounds, and established a dichotomous relationship between "faith" and "works" which most of the contemporary Jewish sources do not support."